dotnet/docs/docs/standard/datetime/converting-between-time-zones.md

 ---
 # Converting times between time zones

 It's becoming increasingly important for any application that works with dates and times to handle differences between time zones.
 An application can no longer assume that all times can be expressed in the local time, which is the time available from the <xref:System.DateTime> structure.
 For example, a web page that displays the current time in the eastern part of the United States will lack credibility to a customer in eastern Asia.
-This article explains how to convert times from one time zone to another, and how to convert <xref:System.DateTimeOffset> values that have limited time zone awareness.
+This article explains how to convert times from one time zone to another and convert <xref:System.DateTimeOffset> values that have limited time zone awareness.

 ## Converting to Coordinated Universal Time

 Coordinated Universal Time (UTC) is a high-precision, atomic time standard.
 The world's time zones are expressed as positive or negative offsets from UTC.
-Thus, UTC provides a kind of time-zone free or time-zone neutral time.
-The use of UTC time is recommended when a date and time's portability across computers is important.
+Thus, UTC provides a time-zone free or time-zone neutral time.
+The use of UTC is recommended when a date and time's portability across computers is important.
 For details and other best practices using dates and times, see [Coding best practices using DateTime in the .NET Framework](/previous-versions/dotnet/articles/ms973825(v=msdn.10)).
 Converting individual time zones to UTC makes time comparisons easy.

 > [!NOTE]
-> You can also serialize a <xref:System.DateTimeOffset> structure to unambiguously represent a single point in time.
-Because <xref:System.DateTimeOffset> objects store a date and time value along with its offset from UTC, they always represent a particular point in time in relationship to UTC.
+> You can also serialize a <xref:System.DateTimeOffset> structure to represent a single point in time unambiguously.
+Because <xref:System.DateTimeOffset> objects store a date and time value along with its offset from UTC, they always represent a particular point in time in relation to UTC.

 The easiest way to convert a time to UTC is to call the `static` (`Shared` in Visual Basic) <xref:System.TimeZoneInfo.ConvertTimeToUtc%28System.DateTime%29?displayProperty=nameWithType> method.
 The exact conversion performed by the method depends on the value of the `dateTime` parameter's <xref:System.DateTime.Kind%2A> property, as the following table shows: